grafana/metrictank/docs/faq.md

 Furthermore, we have optimizations for this use case:

 * Index filtering: when you request data, we exclude items from the result set that have not been updated in 24hours before the "from" of the request (as the data will be all null anyway)
 * Index pruning: if enabled, we delete series from the index if no data has been received in "max-stale" time. (but keep data until it expires, in case the same metric gets re-added).
-This is useful because the query editor does not send a time range.
+Index pruning is useful because the query editor does not send a time range.
 Note that this setting is applied to *all* metrics.
 * GC: removes metrics from metrictank's ring buffer if they become stale (see `metric-max-stale`), which means data will most likely come from cassandra or possibly the in-memory chunk-cache, but does not affect the index.

 ## What happens when I want to update the resolution / interval of a metric?